leobaehre/OpenGui/README.md

 ## Quick Installation
 1. Download the latest version of the plugin from the [releases page](https://github.com/leobaehre/OpenGui/releases).
-2. Put the plugin in your plugins folder.
+2. Put the plugin in your `plugins` folder.
 3. Start the server.
-4. Create or edit a the guis files in the `guis` folder to your liking.
+4. Create or edit a guis files in the `guis` folder to your liking.
 5. Run the command `/opengui reload` to reload the plugin.
 Or restart the server.
 6. Run the command `/open <id>` to open a GUI.
 7. Enjoy!